publications

 We develop an open-source, end-to-end software (named QHDOPT), which can solve nonlinear optimization problems using the quantum Hamiltonian descent (QHD) algorithm.
 QHDOPT offers an accessible interface and automatically maps tasks to various supported quantum backends (i.e., quantum hardware machines).
 These features enable users, even those without prior knowledge or experience in quantum computing, to utilize the power of existing quantum devices for large-scale nonlinear and nonconvex optimization tasks.
 In its intermediate compilation layer, QHDOPT employs SimuQ, an efficient interface for Hamiltonian-oriented programming, to facilitate multiple algorithmic specifications and ensure compatible cross-hardware deployment.

-- Expanding hardware-efficiently manipulable Hilbert space via Hamiltonian embeddingJiaqi Leng , Joseph Li , Yuxiang Peng , and 1 more authorPreprint, 2024
+- Expanding hardware-efficiently manipulable Hilbert space via Hamiltonian embeddingJiaqi Leng , Joseph Li , Yuxiang Peng , and 1 more authorPreprint (under review), 2024

 Many promising quantum applications depend on the efficient quantum simulation of an exponentially large sparse Hamiltonian, a task known as sparse Hamiltonian simulation, which is fundamentally important in quantum computation.
 Although several theoretically appealing quantum algorithms have been proposed for this task, they typically require a black-box query model of the sparse Hamiltonian, rendering them impractical for near-term implementation on quantum devices.
 In this paper, we propose a technique named Hamiltonian embedding.
 This technique simulates a desired sparse Hamiltonian by embedding it into the evolution of a larger and more structured quantum system, allowing for more efficient simulation through hardware-efficient operations.
 We conduct a systematic study of this new technique and demonstrate significant savings in computational resources for implementing prominent quantum applications.
 As a result, we can now experimentally realize quantum walks on complicated graphs (e.g., binary trees, glued-tree graphs), quantum spatial search, and the simulation of real-space Schrödinger equations on current trapped-ion and neutral-atom platforms.
 Given the fundamental role of Hamiltonian evolution in the design of quantum algorithms, our technique markedly expands the horizon of implementable quantum advantages in the NISQ era.